 Are you preparing to grow summer garden crops this growing season?
-Check out this list of ideal summer garden crops to grow in this warm growing season!
+Check out this list of ideal summer garden crops to grow during the sunniest months of the year!

 Ideal Summer Garden Crops to Grow This Season

-With the overall goodness and health-boosting properties of basil, your summer garden must never be without it.
+With the incredible flavor and health-boosting properties of basil, your summer garden must never be without it.
 It’s super easy to grow and adds a distinct flavor to so many dishes.
 Make sure you’re harvesting basil properly with this guide.

 2. Bitter Melon

 Bitter melon is certainly a strong flavor, but I learned to love it and I think you will too.
 And knowing the amazing health benefits of bitter melon, you’ll definitely make it a permanent addition to your summer garden.

 3. Chili Pepper

 Amusingly, hot chili peppers thrive well in the hot summer weather.
 Don’t forget to include this hot spice in your summer garden for your spicy recipes.

 4. Chinese Long Beans

 Did you know beans grow well with squash and corn, thus dubbed the three sister plants?
 Similarly, all three thrive well in the hot summer weather.

 With the dehydrating effect of the hot summer weather, you’ll need refreshing fruit like melon.
 Good thing they grow well this season, so make sure to include this fresh and sweet fruit in your garden!

 If you want the healthy goodness of alliums this summer, grow shallots for its shorter growing season.
 You can also enjoy the greens while waiting for the bulbs to grow.

 9. Summer Squash

 Whether it’s butternut, Hubbard, spaghetti or calabaza, this summer is the perfect time to grow any squash variety.
 Fresh squash is definitely ideal for any squash recipes.

 10. Sweet Potato

-If you’re planning to carve a Jack O’Lantern for Halloween, start pumpkin seeds indoor now.
+If you’re planning to carve a Jack O’Lantern for Halloween, start sowing pumpkin seeds around August.
 They will be ready for you in the fall, just in time for Halloween.